Dr. Thomas Zurbuchen

 Associate Administrator, Science Mission Directorate

-On a daily basis, Zurbuchen works to ensure that NASA’s science missions are part of a balanced portfolio that enable great science, help us unveil the unknown and facilitate a better understanding of our place in the cosmos.
-He continues to bring a wealth of scientific research, engineering experience and hands-on knowledge to NASA’s world-class team of scientists and engineers.
-Zurbuchen sets the NASA Science strategy and enables the teams to carry it out.
+On a daily basis, Zurbuchen works to ensure that NASA’s science missions build partnerships across disciplines and with industry and other nations to generate new questions and help advance the frontiers of knowledge and exploration.
+He brings a wealth of scientific research, engineering experience and hands-on knowledge to NASA’s world-class team of scientists and engineers.
+Zurbuchen sets the NASA Science strategy and inspires the teams to carry it out.

 During his career, Zurbuchen has authored or co-authored more than 200 articles in peer reviewed journals in solar and heliospheric phenomena.
 He earned his doctorate and Master of Science degrees in physics from the University of Bern in Switzerland.
 His honors include multiple NASA ground achievement awards, induction as a member of the International Academy of Astronautics, a NASA Outstanding Leadership Medal, and the 2018 Heinrich-Greinacher prize, the leading science-related recognition from the University of Bern.
 Zurbuchen engages people worldwide with NASA’s work and the inspiration of science.
 He can be found on Twitter @Dr_ThomasZ

 Our Search for Life’s Origin and Extent in the Universe